Tyrcheg/Angular-2-StartApp/README.md

 # Angular-2-StartApp
 Simple ng2 application

-use
->npm install
-from console to install all packages
+use "npm install" from console to install all packages